Sunday, March 18, 2012

 But on the other hand, the most expensive teas are easily double the cost of even the priciest coffees.
 Some teas, such as blooming flower teas, are even entertainment in themselves.
 You place a dried flower head in a cup of hot water and watch it transform into a beautiful underwater flower blossom.
 Sort of like those foam dinosaurs we had as a kid.

 And this is an interesting observation.
-People who want cheap tea, want it cheaper than the cheapest coffee - by half.
+People who want cheap tea, want it cheaper than the cheapest coffee - by more than half.
 But for esoteric tea drinkers, the sky is the limit, and often packaging and presentation trump content.
 And historically, perhaps this has always been so, going back to the elaborate Japanese Tea Ceremonies from centuries ago.

 Coffee, on the other hand, seems to have a ceiling on its price, of about $15 a pound, at today's prices, for roasted beans.
 You may find some esoteric blends higher at some gourmet stores, but there is definitely an upper price limit on coffee in most stores (This is taking aside, the Asian Cat Shit Coffee, which is, well, disgusting).